 NTH SYDNEY NSW 2059

 Alternatively, complaints about advertisements may be sent to:

 WODEN ACT 2606

 More information about how the TGA may use personal information received in a complaint can be found on the Privacy page.

-Further assistance regarding advertising may be obtained from the Recalls and Advertising Section of the Therapeutic Goods Administration by:
+Further assistance regarding advertising may be obtained from the Advertising Compliance Unit of the Therapeutic Goods Administration by: